-My research addresses original, causal and policy-relevant questions such as: Do students improve their performance when they know their rank?
-Can teachers' stereotypic behavior explain the gender inequalities in achievements or the gender occupational gaps?
+My research addresses original, causal and policy-relevant questions such as: Can teachers' stereotypic behavior explain the gender inequalities in achievements or the gender occupational gaps?
 Do peer networks (schoolmates and neighbors) affect students' college enrollment?
+Do students improve their performance when they know their rank?
 Does class attendance increase educational outcomes?
 By how much does a €1200 bursary at the age of 18 raise wages and affect migration decisions?
-What is the effect of the current financial crisis on students' preferences over college majors?
-To answer these questions, I use primary-collected data collected from school authorities in Greece.
+To answer these questions, I use secondary data, but I have also done some primary-collected data collection from school authorities in Greece.

-Since 2011 my colleague Sofoklis Goulas and I have combined forces in collecting new and original data on Education.
+Since 2011 my colleague Sofoklis Goulas and I have combined forces in collecting new and original data on education in Greece.
+We have spent a lot of time and effort in an attempt to collect novel data from the Ministry of Education in Greece, as well as high schools to answer important questions.
 So far we have created two novel and unique datasets.
 This page describes briefly our endeavor.

 (1) Data on University Entrance Exam scores, university admission and college major